Sebo-the-tramp/Sebo-the-tramp.github.io/content/post/my-way/index.md

 I will have done my master.
 Maybe also a PhD, in some sort of AI part.

 I will have founded my first company, probably not in Italy.
 Either in AbuDabhi or Germany, or Ireland.
 I don't think I will move as far as America evn though there are good moneys there for AI startups.
-I would put forward the argument that I would have like to have made my first 100k.
+I would put forward the argument that I would have like to have made my first 100k. (as of today 9/12/2024 2 years -> we are about 30k net-worth)

 My physique should be as its peak and my knowledge and connections has to be the broader they are going to ever be.

 The climathon should already at its 4-5 edition and the impact I brought into the climate change bereits has to be tangible and I would have to be confident in my actions and my potential.

 If I ever moved to AEU, I would like to have learned the arab language.
-And have visited the desert at least one.
+And have visited the desert at least one. (desert done, language not yet as it is to hard - 09/12/2024)

 I also want to create a big network of people, that might enable me to make big things and with whom to do crazy stuff around the world.
 Other than the company I would like to have founded, I would have had some experiences around the world, experiences of growth and to meet new friends and learn new stuff.